 Step 7.
 Slice from the tip and then serve!

-Beef brisket and Tri-tips are the two beefiest parts of the cattle.
+Considering the Tri-tip versus brisket, they are the two beefiest parts of the cattle.

 The beef brisket still wins in flavor but the tri-tip is the closest to producing the beefy flavor compared to the other cuts of meat.